 Illa Kim and Daero Lee have been redefining that image for years at their Surry Hills restaurant, Soul Dining, often bringing in influences from other extremely distinct cuisines like German and modern Australian.
 It’s that kind of adventurousness that’s seen Soul Dining become a reference point for a truly one-of-one Sydney restaurant

 Now, Kim and Lee have decided to open a light, breezy spin-off café to their beloved kitchen.
 That would be SOUL Deli, already cutting through as one of the most popular new openings in Surry Hills.
 Just walking up to it on Campbell Street would give you the impression that this is a café that has been standing for years and has firmly established itself as one of the area’s best.
+It’s also home to some of the best breakfast in Sydney now

 For many cafes, it takes years to develop the kind of passionate following that SOUL Deli has built in just a matter of months.
 The hype isn’t surprising.
 Not once you sit down in the decidedly unadorned and charmingly casual space.
 It’s far from Soul Dining’s sophisticated interior, but the food is just as mature and fully realised.